This page gives an overview of the regulatory development of a new framework for financial market infrastructures, which we began in 2013.

 Key features of the new framework include providing the regulators with:

-A new Act was needed because the previous regime (as contained in Parts 5B and 5C of the Reserve Bank of New Zealand Act 1989) was considered insufficient to guard against market failures.
+New legislation is needed because the previous regime (as contained in Parts 5B and 5C of the Banking (Prudential Supervision) Act 1989) was considered insufficient to guard against market failures.
 These are failures that might have resulted in FMIs not putting enough focus on risk management or making inadequate investment into underlying infrastructure.

 FMIs include electronic payment systems, and systems to settle trades in a range of financial products, such as equities and bonds.
 These systems are mostly used by banks and other financial institutions, but payment systems are also used by individuals, retailers and other businesses.